Cragzu/docscord/index.md

 ## Credits

 This documentation was written by [Chloe Glave](https://github.com/Cragzu/) and [Jacky Lau](https://github.com/JackyLau01/).

+We are not affiliated with Discord in any way, this project was created for educational purposes.

 Requested by Sam Lee, BCIT [COMM 2216](https://www.bcit.ca/study/outlines/20201086153) - Business Communications 2.